ferllop/narciso/docs/providers/google.md

         Used in testing.
 - known.oldestReviewAuthorName: a string with the name of the author of the oldest review.
     Is used to know when to stop scrolling while loading all the reviews.
+- translatedContent: google provide reviews with the content automatically translated to the browser language.
+Setting this config option to false will make show the content in its original language.